Strategic Flood Risk Assessment

 - The document consists of information and county-wide flood maps on all sources of flooding.
 This will enable us to avoid vulnerable development being located within areas at risk of flooding.

-The document, called "Strategic Flood Risk Assessment" can be viewed on the CDP: evidence base portal.
+The document, called "Strategic Flood Risk Assessment" can be viewed on the County Durham Plan: evidence base portal.

 Water Cycle Study